Diabetic Eye Disease

 At first, diabetic retinopathy may have no symptoms or cause only mild vision problems.
 As time goes by, it can potentially lead to vision loss.

 Because the early stages of this condition may not produce any symptoms, it is vital that patients with type 1 or type 2 diabetes undergo regular comprehensive dilated eye exams in order to accurately diagnose diabetic retinopathy.
-If you or a loved one has been diagnosed with diabetic retinopathy, contact Switalski Eye Care in Plano today.
+If you or a loved one has been diagnosed with diabetic retinopathy, contact Switalski Eye Care in East Plano today.

 What are the Symptoms of Diabetic Retinopathy?